 - 1. "Schools" means accredited nonpublic schools. - 2.
 "School districts" means public school districts. - 3.
-The document indicates if a requirement applies only to school districts (and not accredited nonpublic schools) in lowa. - 1.
-This document does not cover every section of Chapter 12 since some requirements are self-explanatory.
+This document indicates if a requirement applies only to school districts (and not accredited nonpublic schools) in Iowa. - 4.
+This document does not cover every section of Chapter 12 since some requirements are self-explanatory. - 5.
+In some cases lowa Code updates have not yet been incorporated into Chapter 12.
+In these cases, lowa Code prevails.

-Citation Topic Rule Rule Interpretation Related Noncompliance Statement 281-IAC 12.1(1) Equity Each school district shall take affirmative steps to integrate students in attendance centers and courses.
+Topic Iowa Code Rule Citation Rule Rule Interpretation Equity 281-IAC 12.1(1) Each school district shall take affirmative steps to integrate students in attendance centers and courses.
 How the district promotes the integration of students in attendance centers and courses is locally determined.
-EQ1.
-The total segregation of students in attendance centers or courses is directly linked to the absence of affirmative steps to integrate students.
-281-IAC 12.1(1) 281-IAC 12.1(1) Equity Schools and school districts shall collect and annually review district, attendance center, and course enrollment data on the basis of race, national origin, gender, and disability.
+Equity 281-IAC 12.1(1) Schools and school districts shall collect and annually review district, attendance center, and course enrollment data on the basis of race, national origin, gender, and disability.
 How collection and annual review of these data is done is a local decision.
 Local documentation must demonstrate at least periodic collection.
 Local documentation must demonstrate annual review.
 Data must include all subgroups in this rule.
-EQ2.
-No evidence exists for the collection of district, attendance center, and course enrollment data.
-281-IAC 12.1(1) EQ3.
-No evidence exists for the annual review of district, attendance center, and course enrollment data.
-281-IAC 12.1(1) EQ4.
-Data regarding district, attendance center, and course enrollment on the basis of gender, disability, race, and/or national origin do not exist for each subgroup.
-281-IAC 12.1(1)

-est recent revision is highlighted) 281-IAC 12.1(1) Equity Equal opportunity in programs shall be provided to all students regardless of race, color, national origin, gender, sexual orientation, gender identity, socioeconomic status, disability, religion, or creed.
+Equity lowa Code 280.3 216.9 281-IAC 12.1(1) Equal opportunity in programs shall be provided to all students regardless of race, color, national origin, gender, sexual orientation, gender identity, socioeconomic status, disability, religion, or creed.
 Equal opportunity in programs on the basis of religion, sexual orientation, or gender identity does not apply to accredited nonpublic schools when such qualifications are related to a bona fide religious purpose.
 Equity of opportunity means that the subgroups represented in a school and school community are provided equal access to participate in programs.
 The Preamble of 281-IAC Chapter 12 includes marital status in the list of protected characteristics in regard to student access to programs.
-281-IAC 12.1(2) School Board Each school or school district shall be governed by an identifiable authority which shall exercise the function necessary for the effective operation of the school and referred to in these rules as the "board."
-An identified group exists to exercise the functions of the school or school district.
-Those functions necessary for the effective operation of the school include, but are not limited to, employment and policy development.
-SB1.
-No identifiable functional authority designated as the "board" can be discerned.
-28I-IAC 12.1(2) 281-IAC 12.1(7) School Calendar: Board Adoption Each board shall adopt a school calendar This adoption shall be reflected in board minutes.
-CL1.
-The adoption of the school calendar is not reflected in board minutes.
-281-IAC 12.1(7) ard 281-IAC 12.1(7) School Calendar: Specified Days Each board shall adopt a school calendar that identifies specific days for student instruction, staff development and inservice time, and time for parent-teacher conferences.
-The school calendar for a school or school district has to show days/time for student instruction, staff development and inservice, and parent/teacher conferences.
-How much calendar time provided for staff development is a local decision.
-How much calendar time provided for parent-teacher conferences is a local decision.
-CL3.
-The calendar does not clearly designate any time for staff development.
-281-IAC 12.1(7) CL4.
-The calendar does not clearly designate any time for parent/teacher conferences.
-281-IAC 12.1(7)
+School Board 281-IAC 12.1(2) Each school or school district shall be governed by an identifiable authority which shall exercise An identified group exists to exercise the functions of the school or school district.